llm-bible/llm-bible.github.io/_publications/larcher2023closing.markdown

 bibkey: larcher2023closing
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2308.11878"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Few-Shot', 'Tokenization', 'Pretraining Methods', 'Transformer', 'Pre-Training']
+tags: ['Transformer', 'Pre-Training', 'Efficiency and Optimization', 'Model Architecture', 'Training Techniques', 'Tokenization', 'Pretraining Methods', 'Few-Shot']
 ---
 The strategy of training the model from scratch in a specific language or domain serves two essential purposes: i) enhancing performance in the